 Housing Sector Opportunities

 People in Benin take pride in owning their house.
 The demand for housing is therefore very high.
+The Government estimated the demand for housing at about 320 000 units for the period 2010-2020.
 There is also a strong commitment by the government to invest in the housing sector, as illustrated by the launch of the ’10 000 affordable housing units’ programme in 2008.
-Likewise, the legal and institutional framework to secure property rights is being strengthened, especially since the voting in 2013 of a new land code, but also the creation of several entities to that end.
+Likewise, the legal and institutional framework to secure property rights is being strengthened, especially since the voting in 2013 of a new land code which was revised in May 2017, but also the creation of several entities to enforce implementation of the legal framework.
 All this should soon be complemented by the enactment of a new land policy note by the government.
 The policy aims to help secure access to land and land ownership, facilitate the access of public authorities to land, improve management by the state and decentralised communities of their respective jurisdictions, and regulate land transactions and land transfers.
-Roads and other infrastructure is also improving fast while access to basic service is also being enhanced.
+Land policy reform in Benin is strongly supported by the World Bank Group through technical assistance.
+Roads and other infrastructure is also improving fast while access to basic services is also being enhanced.
 However, the landscape of private developers is still to be filled, as most of the delays encountered with the government programme are due to the lack of professional private developers interested in the affordable housing segment of the market.
-Likewise, provision of houses for those with highest revenue is so far done by only a few developers.
-The new Government has also clearly expressed its intention of increasing the housing supply, especially in provincial capitals and a few urban agglomerations.
+Likewise, provision of houses for those with highest revenue is largely done by only a few developers.
+The new Government has also clearly expressed its intention of increasing the housing supply, with a new programme targeting the delivery of 20 000 housing units by 2021, especially in provincial capitals and a few urban agglomerations.
 All these leave a lot of room for new developers to position themselves and seize the opportunities offered by the Benin formal housing market which remains mostly untapped.

-The signing of a new Millennium Challenge Account programme for Benin for US$403 million in early September 2015 for five years, holds promises for the improvement of energy infrastructure, which has been so far a big constraint to developing businesses in the country.
+The signing of a new Millennium Challenge Account programme for Benin for US$403 million in early September 2015 for five years, holds promises for the improvement of energy infrastructure, which has been so far, a big constraint to develop business in the country.